 The COVID-19 pandemic has introduced many changes to how individuals and organizations are able to operate.
 To mitigate registration delays in this time of disruption, ACSLPA is making the following short-term changes to the requirements for registration.
 These changes will be discontinued upon further notice when either (a) they are no longer required or (b) when changes to the situation warrant other actions.

 For All Applicants:

-- Original electronic documents from post-secondary and recognized assessment agencies that can be accessed by secure login site will be accepted as original documents.
+- Electronic documents (e.g. transcripts, credential assessments, police information check/vulnerable sector checks) from post-secondary, recognized assessment agencies and police services that can be accessed or verified by secure login site will be accepted as original documents.

-- A truthful, signed declaration from the applicant related to issues surrounding good character and reputation, criminal history, and professional conduct will be accepted in lieu of a Police Information Check / Vulnerable Sector Check (PIC/VSC).
+- A truthful, signed declaration (included on the application form) related to issues surrounding good character and reputation, criminal history, and professional conduct will be accepted in lieu of a Police Information Check / Vulnerable Sector Check (PIC/VSC).
 PIC/VSC documents will still be accepted and processed if they are available.

 - The Police Information Check and Vulnerable Sector Check (PIC/VSC) will still be required eventually according to ACSLPA’s Registration Handbook; however, applications will be processed without the PSC/VSC.
 A condition will be placed on practice permits and the public register indicating that the PSC/VSC will be required in order to complete all requirements.